-In the past few months, and until three days ago, my exercise routine had mainly consisted of running or rowing.
+In the past few months, and until three days ago, my exercise routine comprised of running or rowing.
 The duration of my workouts had been climbing steadily, and it reached a point where I was doing one of these activities (rowing or running) for about 85 minutes at one sitting.
-The penalty for this type of exercise routine was not being able to exercise for more than three consecutive days, sometimes requiring a rest day after only two consecutive days of exercise.
-So three days ago, I decided to do something different – I rowed for 60 minutes and followed that up with a 5 km run.
+The penalty for this type of exercise routine was not being able to exercise for over three consecutive days, sometimes requiring a rest day after only two straight days of exercise.
+So three days ago, I did something different – I rowed for 60 minutes and followed that up with a 5 km run.
 It felt good.
-Because I was pressed for time on September 20, I simply rowed for 85 minutes so that I could complete some work later in the evening.
+Because I had lots of work to do on September 20, I rowed for 85 minutes to complete some work later in the evening.
 Yesterday evening (September 21), I rowed for 60 minutes and ran 5.24 km.
-I felt fast but it was tough towards the end.
+I felt fast, but it was tough towards the end.
 I later found out I had run my fastest 5 km recorded on Strava!